Pediatric Dermatology Fellowship

 An appeals procedure similar to that described for the certification process in Dermatology is available for candidates for subspecialty certification in Pediatric Dermatology who were declared ineligible by the Board for Pediatric Dermatology or who failed the subspecialty examination.
 For details, see Appeals.
 Candidates submitting such appeals should contact the Board for additional current information.

 Certification in Pediatric Dermatology is time-limited for 10 years.
-When a candidate is certified in Pediatric Dermatology, he/she will enter into Maintenance of Certification (MOC) for the 10-year period.
-The subsequent MOC examination will include the general dermatology module in addition to two pediatric dermatology modules.
-See MOC FAQs: What is the basic structure of MOC? and MOC FAQs: What are the requirements for participation?
+When a candidate is certified in Pediatric Dermatology, he/she will enter into the Continuing Certification (Program (CCP) for the 10-year period.
+The subsequent CertLink segment will include the general dermatology module in addition to two pediatric dermatology modules.

 The goal of this subspecialty training is to ensure expertise in the field of Pediatric Dermatology.
 A trained individual would be capable of providing tertiary outpatient and inpatient management for children with skin disorders as well as medical education for primary health care providers.
 Clinical subspecialty training will be under the direct supervision of pediatric dermatologists.